SongsongLiu/EW-FilePartUpload/README.md

 # Test request and response

   1、uplaod any file part without file part order.

-  2、when the file part count is completed
+  2、when the file part count is completed、

   3、check the file content and md5

   Example: